-Patients with advanced chronic kidney disease (especially those on dialysis), often take phosphate binders with meals to reduce absorption of dietary phosphate.
-The prolonged use of these binders can cause hypophosphatemia in, particularly when combined with greatly decreased dietary intake of phosphate.
+Patients with advanced chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more (especially those on dialysis) often take phosphate binders with meals to reduce absorption of dietary phosphate.
+The prolonged use of these binders can cause hypophosphatemia, particularly when combined with greatly decreased dietary intake of phosphate.

 Treatment of the underlying disorder and oral phosphate replacement are usually adequate in asymptomatic patients, even when the serum concentration is very low.
-Phosphate can be given in doses up to about 1 g po tid in tablets containing sodium phosphate or potassium phosphate.
+Phosphate can be given in doses up to about 1 g orally 3 times a day in tablets containing sodium phosphate or potassium phosphate.
 Oral sodium phosphate or potassium phosphate may be poorly tolerated because of diarrhea.
 Ingestion of 1 L of low-fat or skim milk provides 1 g of phosphate and may be more acceptable.
 Removal of the cause of hypophosphatemia may include stopping phosphate-binding antacids or diuretics or correcting hypomagnesemia.

 Parenteral phosphate is usually given IV.
 It should be administered in any of the following circumstances:

 Serum calcium and phosphate concentrations should be monitored during therapy, particularly when phosphate is given IV or to patients with impaired renal function.
-In most cases, no more than 7 mg/kg (about 500 mg for a 70-kg adult) of phosphate should be given over 6 h.
-Close monitoring is done and more rapid rates of phosphate administration should be avoided to prevent hypocalcemia, hyperphosphatemia, and metastatic calcification due to excessive calcium phosphate product.
+In most cases, no more than 7 mg/kg (about 500 mg for a 70-kg adult) of phosphate should be given over 6 hours.
+Close monitoring is done, and more rapid rates of phosphate administration should be avoided to prevent hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration < 4... read more , hyperphosphatemia Hyperphosphatemia Hyperphosphatemia is a serum phosphate concentration > 4.5 mg/dL (> 1.46 mmol/L).
+Causes include chronic kidney disease, hypoparathyroidism, and metabolic or respiratory acidosis.
+Clinical... read more , and metastatic calcification due to excessive calcium phosphate product.

-Acute hypophosphatemia most often occurs in the setting of alcoholism, burns, or starvation.
+Acute hypophosphatemia most often occurs in patients with of alcohol use disorder, burns, or starvation.

 Acute severe hypophosphatemia can cause serious neuromuscular disturbances, rhabdomyolysis, seizures, coma, and death.